espruino/EspruinoDocs/modules/BMPLoader.md

 BMP Loader Module
 ===============

-* KEYWORDS: BMP,Bitmap,Image Loader
+* KEYWORDS: Module,BMP,Bitmap,Image Loader

 This is a really simple bitmap loader that loads a [Windows Bitmap File](http://en.wikipedia.org/wiki/BMP_file_format) into an image that can be used with the [[Graphics]] library.

 This is currently only tested with 1 bit per pixel bitmap files, however it should work with 8 and 24 bit files.